Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Introduction

-Our first goal is to show that $2$-dimensional Artin groups of hyperbolic type are boundary amenable.
-We recall that a countable group $G$ is \emph{boundary amenable} if it admits a \emph{Borel amenable} action on a compact space $X$, i.e.\ there exists a sequence of Borel maps $\nu_n:X\to\Prob(G)$ such that for every $g\in G$, one has $||\nu_n(gx)-g\cdot\nu_n(x)||_1\to 0$ as $n$ goes to $+\infty$.
+Our first goal is to establish a general criterion for boundary amenability of groups acting on $\cat$ complexes, which applies in particular to 2-dimensional Artin groups of hyperbolic type.
+We recall that a countable group $G$ is \emph{boundary amenable} if it admits a \emph{Borel amenable} action on a nonempty compact space $X$, i.e.\ there exists a sequence of Borel maps $\nu_n:X\to\Prob(G)$ such that for every $g\in G$, one has as $n$ goes to $+\infty$.
 Here the topology on the group $\Prob(G)$ is the subspace topology from $\ell^1(G)$.
 The usual definition requires the maps $\nu_n$ to be continuous and the convergence to be uniform in $x$, but this in fact yields an equivalent definition \cite{Ren,Oza}.

-Boundary amenability has already been established for many classes of groups, among which linear groups \cite{GHW}, hyperbolic groups \cite{Ada2} and more generally relatively hyperbolic groups with boundary amenable parabolics \cite{Oza}, locally compact groups acting properly by automorphisms on buildings \cite{Lec}, mapping class groups of finite-type surfaces \cite{Kid-memoir,Ham}, outer automorphism groups of finitely generated free groups (and more generally of right-angled Artin groups and of torsion-free hyperbolic groups or toral relatively hyperbolic groups) \cite{BGH}.
-It has also been established for groups acting properly and cocompactly on $\CAT$ cube complexes \cite{CN}, and more generally for countable groups acting on finite-dimensional $\CAT$ cube complexes with boundary amenable vertex stabilizers \cite{GN}; in particular all Artin groups of type FC are boundary amenable \cite{GN}.
-On the other hand, Gromov's monster containing a properly embedded expander fails to be boundary amenable \cite{Gro2,AD,Osa}.

 One motivation for studying boundary amenability is that every countable group which is boundary amenable satisfies the Novikov conjecture on higher signatures, as follows from works of Yu \cite{Yu}, Higson--Roe \cite{HR} and Higson \cite{Hig}.
 Another motivation comes from operator algebras: boundary amenability of a countable group is equivalent to the exactness of its reduced $C^*$-algebra \cite{Ana,Oza2}.
 A third motivation -- which is the main motivation of the present paper -- comes from applications to measured group theory.